G2Jose/parsley/README.md

 ## How to use

+### With Docker (recommended)

+* Replace `seed/data/transactions.csv` file with a file provided by your own bank.
+Ensure that it has a header row that looks like: 'date', 'description', 'credit', 'debit'
+* Run `docker-compose build && docker-compose up`

+You should now be able to access the application at [http://localhost:3000](http://localhost:3000)

 ### Without Docker

 * Replace `seed/data/transactions.csv` file with a file provided by your own bank.
 Ensure that it has a header row that looks like: 'date', 'description', 'credit', 'debit'